This month I’m celebrating the tenth anniversary of my online business. And I’m thinking a lot about the power of focus in business.

 That’s hard to admit.

-But if there’s anything I’d like BIG Brand System to share, it’s what I’ve learned from my successes and what I’ve learned from my mistakes.
+But if there’s anything I’d like to share here, it’s what I’ve learned from my successes and what I’ve learned from my mistakes.

 Because, my friend, if you can learn how to focus on online business in a way that helps you be successful faster, all my mistakes will have been worth it.

 Learn how to harness the power of focus in business using the five simple steps I share here.
 Go straight to my Focus Finder quiz to get started.